sanderrouk/wddh-adventure-story/Characters of the world/Durnan.md

 He keeps Grimvault, his magic greatsword, within reach under the bar, and can chop tables in half with it if he so desires.
 He also can pull out a double crossbow (a heavy crossbow with reduced range that fires two bolts at the same target).
 Still, if he gets involved in a brawl, he prefers fighting with fists or a well-flung tankard.

 Durnan doesn’t often venture far from [[the Yawning Portal]], using his employees to run errands for him as needed.
-If he’s feeling charitable, he might gently discourage likable “nobodies” from venturing into Undermountain, if he thinks they wouldn’t survive.
+If he’s feeling charitable, he might gently discourage likable “nobodies” from venturing into [[Undermountain]], if he thinks they wouldn’t survive.
 He can also direct adventurers toward tavern regulars who might be able to help them or offer useful information.